checkymander/Forerunner/README.md

 		- Command
     - Example
 	    - `LaunchJob(gruntName,"ls")`

+5. SendSlackNotification
+	- Sends a mattermost notification to your specified channel.
+	- Params
+		- Mattermost Host
+		- Message
+		- AccessToken
+		- Channel
+	- Example
+      - `SendMattermostNotification("mattermost.company.corp", "This is a test","mattersdfdsmost/tokenwers","general")`

 ## Script Variables
 forerunner.lua supports the following variables to access information about the grunt